In this article:

 5. Consider Opening a Joint Secured Credit Card

 If you'd like your teen to have their own credit card but are concerned they may ruin their credit or your own, you can open a joint secured credit card.
 Because secured credit cards require an initial deposit that serves as the credit limit, doing so will limit the amount of credit available on the card and help them prevent overspending.
 Although secured credit cards usually carry higher fees than traditional cards, they can still help your teen build credit and provide you with some peace of mind.
-Some secured credit cards, such as the Discover it® Secured card, will transition cardholders to a standard unsecured credit card if they maintain good financial behavior with the card.
+Some secured credit cards will transition cardholders to a standard unsecured credit card if they maintain good financial behavior with the card.

 6. Teach Your Teen How to Monitor Their Credit History